bcss/RentACar-Contract/TESTING_GUIDE.md

 ### Initial Login
 1. Navigate to the application URL
-2. You should see a landing page with "MARMAR Contract Management System"
+2. You should see a landing page with "RCCMS - Contract Management System"
 3. Click the **"Log In to Continue"** button
 4. Enter your test credentials
 5. Click **"Log In"**